heb12/heb12mobile/README.md

 Heb12 Mobile is a free mobile open-sourced app for reading the Bible.
 It currently features 5 translations (soon to be more) and a clean, simple, and efficient UI.

 The app originally started on May 2nd, 2018 as a simple demo in MIT's App Inventor.
-It was later re-written in HTML5 so it could be faster and easier to modify.
+It was later re-written in HTML5 so it could be portable and easier to modify.

 Heb12 Mobile is licensed under the GNU General Public License V3.0+.